-Habitat Stewardship Program for Species at Risk
+Habitat Stewardship Program (HSP) for species at risk

 As part of Canada's national strategy for the protection of species at risk, the Government of Canada established the Habitat Stewardship Program (HSP) for Species at Risk.
-The overall goals of the HSP is to "contribute to the recovery of endangered, threatened, and other species at risk, and to prevent other species from becoming a conservation concern, by engaging Canadians from all walks of life in conservation actions to benefit wildlife."
+The overall goals of the HSP are to "contribute to the recovery of endangered, threatened, and other species at risk, and to prevent other species from becoming a conservation concern, by engaging Canadians from all walks of life in conservation actions to benefit wildlife."
 The HSP allocates approximately $12.2 million a year to projects that both conserve and protect species at risk and their habitats and to those that prevent other species from becoming a conservation concern.
 Funding under the HSP is separated into two distinct streams:

-Voluntary activities are clearly making a difference in habitat protection, the recovery of species, and the preservation of biodiversity.
+Stewardship is clearly making a difference in habitat protection, the recovery of species, and the preservation of biodiversity.
 The HSP started in 2000, as one of three pillars in Canada’s national strategy for the protection of species at risk.
-The other two pillars are the National Accord for the Protection of Species at Risk, endorsed by the provinces and territories, and the Species at Risk Act (SARA).
-Under the SARA, stewardship is the first step in protecting critical habitat.
+The other two pillars are the National Accord for the Protection of Species at Risk, endorsed by the provinces and territories, and SARA.
+Under SARA, stewardship is the first step in protecting Critical Habitat.
 Hundreds of stewardship projects are underway across Canada, many of them funded by the HSP.
-The program directs funds where they are needed most and into the hands of people who can make a difference--those who work on Canada's lands and waters and who care about this country's natural legacy.
+The program directs funds where they are needed most and into the hands of people who can make a difference--those who work on Canada's lands and waters and who care about this country's natural heritage.

 - the Garry oak (Quercus garryana) ecosystem of southern Vancouver Island, the Gulf Islands, and Fraser Valley of British Columbia, which is home to more than 20 species at risk nationally;